 - reserves the right to publish and disseminate information resulting from sponsored research;

 - can maintain the confidentiality of the sponsor’s confidential information, when necessary;

 - does not conduct research that restricts the freedom to disclose the existence of the agreement.

 (Note that the Regents’ policy does not apply to "Other Sponsored Activity.")

 What are Publication Restrictions?

-Sometimes a sponsor requires a publication delay (of more than 180 days) or requires that it grant its prior approval of a research publication.
-When this happens, a restriction must be approved by the Vice President for Research via an Agreement Acceptance Request (AAR).
+Sometimes a sponsor requests a publication restriction -- such as a delay (of more than 180 days), or the sponsor may request for prior approval of a research publication.
+When such a restriction is requested, it is counter to our principle of open scholarly exchange and openness in research. .
+Therefore, it must be approved by the Vice President for Research via an Agreement Acceptance Request (AAR).

 What Are the Steps Needed to Address these Restrictions?